mohamedveron/go_app_template/README.md

 # go_app_template
-This is a basic template to start a new golang application based on clean architecture and domain driven design
+This is a basic template to start a new golang application based on my experience in the last few years trying to follow clean architecture and domain driven design

 ## Setup of the service: